delhatch/Mandel_HLS/README.md

 ![screenshot](https://github.com/delhatch/Mandel_HLS/blob/master/cycles.JPG)

 Therefore, even with 8 engines, the Mandelbrot image takes 1.4 seconds to create.
-This is better than the pure-ARM version that required 2.2 seconds to compute a frame, but not improvement as I expected.
+This is better than the pure-ARM version that required 2.2 seconds to compute a frame, but this was not as much improvement as I expected.

 The integer version, written in Verilog, and writing directly to the VGA frame buffer (no ARM processor involved) was able to achieve 18.6 frames per second.